albatrossflavour/puppet_os_patching/README.md

 }
 ```

 Where it shows 6 packages with available updates, along with an array of the package names.
-None of the packages are tagged as security related (requires Debian, a subscription to RHEL or a Windows system).
+None of the packages are tagged as security-related (requires Debian, a subscription to RHEL or a Windows system).
 There are no blockers to patching and the blackout window defined is not in effect.

-The reboot_required flag is set to true, which means there have been changes to packages that require a reboot (libc, kernel etc) but a reboot hasn't happened.
+The reboot_required flag is set to true, which means there have been changes to packages that require a reboot (libc, kernel, etc) but a reboot hasn't happened.
 The apps_needing_restart shows the PID and command line of applications that are using files that have been upgraded but the process hasn't been restarted.

 The pinned packages entry lists any packages which have been specifically excluded from being patched, from [version lock](https://access.redhat.com/solutions/98873) on Red Hat or by [pinning](https://wiki.debian.org/AptPreferences) in Debian.

-Last run shows a summary of the information from the last `os_patching::patch_server` task.
+The last run shows a summary of the information from the last `os_patching::patch_server` task.

 The fact `os_patching.patch_window` can be used to assign nodes to an arbitrary group.
 The fact can be used as part of the query fed into the task to determine which nodes to patch: